PlatinumVox/Sai-Alawo/Alawo Complete.md

 ##### **Computers**
-The development of computers had largely ended with the human empire, and since then it stagnated and even declined up until the Great War and are not non existent as a result of the Melding Plague.
+The development of computers had largely ended with the human empire, and since then it stagnated and even declined up until the Great War and are not non existent as a result of the discovery of the uses of relics.

 ##### **Relics**
 ![[Artifacts]]